(715) 725-0820

 What Is Counseling Like?

-An individual assessment is a 90-minute session where we take an overview of your history, what you’re struggling with, and what your goals are for counseling.
-It can include surveys to assess your symptoms and give us a good baseline.
-I try to make this initial session as casual and comfortable as possible – however, you may see me jotting notes.
-When you tell me something, I want to make sure you don’t have to repeat it later.
-As we get to know each other, that will be less and less of an issue.
+An individual assessment is a 60-minute session where we take an overview of your history, what you’re struggling with, and what your goals are for counseling.
+Sometimes, we’ll use surveys to get a clearer picture of your symptoms and establish a good baseline.
+I do my best to make this first session casual and comfortable—though you may see me jotting down notes.
+This is simply so you don’t have to repeat yourself later; as we get to know each other, you’ll notice I need my notes less and less.

 How long or often will I have to come in?